iPhone SE vs. iPhone 11 comparison: Which Apple phone to buy in 2020

 As always, Apple doesn't disclose the iPhone SE's battery capacity.
 According to the run times listed on Apple's site, the iPhone SE's battery is similar to that of the iPhone 8, which isn't as long as the iPhone 11.
 (Unofficial tear-downs from third parties also revealed that the iPhone 11 has a 3,110-mAh battery while the iPhone 8 has a 1,821-mAh battery.)

-However, when we ran continuous video playback on Airplane mode, both phones lasted the same; about 15.5 hours give or take.
+When we ran continuous video playback on Airplane mode, however, both phones lasted the same: about 15 and a half hours, give or take.
 While we have yet to run streaming tests on the iPhone SE, it's promising that the first set of battery runs are similar to the iPhone 11.

 iPhone SE (2020) vs. iPhone 11